 An in-depth report on the causes, diagnosis, and treatment of non-Hodgkin's lymphoma.

 The risk of NHL increases with age.
-Most patients are diagnosed when they are in their 60s and 70s.
+Most people are diagnosed when they are in their 60s and 70s.
 However, NHL can develop in people of any age, including children.
 People who have immune system impairment because of infections, disease, or exposure to certain types of chemicals appear to have increased risk.
 Still, people without any known risk factors can develop NHL.

-The most common first sign of lymphomas is painless enlargement of one or more lymph nodes, usually in the neck, armpits, or groin.
+The most common first sign of lymphomas is a painless enlargement of one or more lymph nodes, usually in the neck, armpits, or groin.